 Samsung's 'The Frame' smart TV is back on sale for Black Friday

 Samsung's "The Frame" TV is back on sale for Black Friday.
-The CBS Essentials bestseller is marked down at all your favorite retailers, including Samsung, Best Buy and Amazon.
+The CBS Essentials bestseller is marked down at all your favorite retailers, including Samsung, Walmart, Amazon and Best Buy.
+But one retailer -- Walmart -- has a better deal than the others on this most-wanted picture frame TV.

 Keep reading to shop "The Frame" 2022 smart TV and "The Frame" 2021 smart TV on sale now, plus discover more Black Friday TV deals.